Pedro Barros

-Pedro Barros (born March 15, 1995), known as Pedrinho Barros, is a Brazilian skateboarder who is specialized in Bowl and Park Skateboarding.
+Pedro Barros (born 15 March 1995), known as Pedrinho Barros, is a Brazilian skateboarder who is specialized in Bowl and Park Skateboarding.
 He won the silver medal in the inaugural Olympic men's park skateboarding event at the 2020 Summer Olympics in Tokyo.
-Also, in doom metal/dark punk band Melissa, Pedro is an entrepreneur, having his own beer company (LayBack) and his fashion and lifestyle brand, Privê (Privet, in Portuguese).
+Pedro is also an entrepreneur, having his own beer company (LayBack) and his fashion and lifestyle brand, Privê (Privet, in Portuguese).

 Career

 His skateboarding career started in 2008.
 In 2008, Barros won the X Games Skateboarding Vert amateur event; in 2009, he ended up in third place in the same event.
 These two appearances were Pedro's kick-start into a successful X Games career.
 Furthermore, he got second at the Red-Bull-Crossover in 2009 where he defeated his big idol Sandro Dias for the first time.

 In 2010, Barros won X Games gold in Park as a rookie after a battle against Andy Macdonald.
 Pedro was the first rookie to win skateboard gold since Ryan Sheckler won gold in Park in 2003.
 He also participated in the X Games Big Air competition the same year and ended up in fourth place.
 Additionally he won the overall Bowl title of World Cup Skateboarding.

 In 2011, Barros landed in second place in the X Games Park event and 14th place in the X Games Vert competition.
 Again he won the overall Bowl title of World Cup Skateboarding.
 In 2012, he again won gold in the X Games Park event and won the Vans BOWL-A-RAMA in New York.
 For the third time in a row he won the overall Bowl title of World Cup Skateboarding.

 In 2013, he won two X Games gold medals in Park, one at the X Games in Foz do Iguaçu and the other at the X Games in Barcelona.
 At the X Games in Munich in 2013, he won the silver medal in Park.
 For four straight years, he won the overall Bowl title of World Cup Skateboarding.
 Pedro's winning series continued in 2014, where he got his fifth gold medal in an X Games Park event in Austin, Los Angeles.
 In the same year he won the Volcom BOWL-A-RAMA in Getxo, Spain and the BOWL-A-RAMA in Wellington, New Zealand.
 He landed in third in the Bowl ranking of World Cup Skateboarding.
 In 2015, he won silver at the X Games Park event in Austin.
 Again he landed in third place in the Bowl ranking of World Cup Skateboarding.